deboraptor/conferences_professionnelles/README.md

     - **Topics:** AI Standardization, Ethical AI, AI Regulation in Defense, Multilingual NLP, AI for Security

 ## Wordclouds
+This section contains word clouds generated from each conference transcript.
+Word clouds visualize the most frequently used terms in a conference, helping to highlight key themes and recurring concepts.

+📌 What you can find here:

+One global word cloud aggregating all conferences.
+Six individual word clouds (one per conference) showcasing the most prominent words.

 ## Wordfrequencies
+This section presents bar charts of the most frequently used words in each conference, allowing for quantitative comparisons.

+📌 What you can find here:

+A top 10 word frequency chart for all conferences combined.
+Six individual top 10 word frequency charts, showing which terms dominated each conference.

 ## Similarities
+This section explores semantic similarities between the different conferences.
+Instead of just word counts, we use cosine similarity on word embeddings to measure topic overlap.

+📌 What you can find here:

+A heatmap showing similarity scores between all conferences.
+Analysis of which conferences share the most content-related similarities.